dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 $T_1$ has at most the effects of $T_2$, potentially less, but not more.
-Since function types are "covariant" in the result types, we can pass as an argument a function which returns a computation with less effects than the specified argument type.
+Since function types are "covariant" in the result types, we can pass as an argument a function which returns a computation with less effects than the specified parameter type.
 Also, since function types are "contravariant" in the argument types, we can pass a function, which has a parameter with a more effectful type.
-For example, a function of type $(State ::: IO) Int \to State Int$ can be passed as an argument to a function which has a parameter of type $State Int
+For example, a function of type $(State ::: IO)\ Int \to State\ Int$ can be passed as an argument to a function which has a parameter of type $State\ Int
-\to (State ::: IO) Int$.
+\to (State ::: IO)\ Int$.

 In the typing rule for the $lift$ operation above, the relation $isMonadSuffix$ was used.
 The intuition behind it is that it specifies whether it is possible